alisher-nil/parser_test_assignment/README.md

 # Parser Test Assignment

-This project is a parser utility designed to process and extract structured information from various data sources.
-The main goal is to demonstrate the ability to parse data from different e-commerce platforms.
+This project is a parser utility designed to process and extract price information from various data sources.
+It is built using Python and utilizes the Playwright library for web scraping.
+The parser is structured to handle multiple e-commerce platforms, including kaspi, halyk, and wildberries.

 ## Installation